LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

 **Create collections to hold your data:**

 #.
-Set Your Data
+Set Your Data.

    #.
 Select your region as a set.

       A. We are going to compare your region to the rest of the US.
       #.
-Give this set a name so that you can easily find and use it
+Give this set a name so that you can easily find and use it.

 #.
-Group Your Data
+Group Your Data.

    #.
 Group the states within your region as a whole.

       A. Give this group a name.
       #.
-If you used the “State Code” field for your group, you will need to create aliases for the state number to either the name or abbreviation
+If you used the “State Code” field for your group, you will need to create aliases for the state number to either the name or abbreviation.
       #.
-For example, “51” becomes “Virginia” or “VA”
+For example, “51” becomes “Virginia” or “VA”.
       #.
-See `document page D-44 <https://www.imls.gov/sites/default/files/fy2014_pls_data_file_documentation.pdf>`__ for the state codes
+See `document page D-44 <https://www.imls.gov/sites/default/files/fy2014_pls_data_file_documentation.pdf>`__ for the state codes.

    #.
-Group the states individually
+Group the states individually.

       A. Give this group a name.

 #.
-Organizing Your Collections
+Organizing Your Collections.

    #.
 If you want to create a hierarchy to better organize your data or drill down at some point, this is your choice.